Privacy & Cookies Policy

 - Does Intralinks use "cookies"?

-- Does Intralinks participate in the EU-U.S. Privacy Shield Framework?
+- Does Intralinks participate in the U.S. Privacy Shield Framework?

 What information does Intralinks collect through its public website, or other interactions, and how is this information used?